Jenna de Jonge

 Strength and Conditioning

 At the Pursuit of Excellence, we stress the importance of academics in all of our players.
 We strive to develop not just hockey players but student-athletes, student-athletes that are prepared for a rigorous college curriculum.
-Pursuit players are integrated into the George Elliot Secondary School system.
+Pursuit players are integrated into the George Elliot Secondary School system, ranked by the Fraser Institute Report Card on BC Secondary schools as 66/282.
 With the help of their excellence staff of teachers and advisors, our players are given the direction and knowledge to excel academically.
 Visit the GESS website here.

 CHARACTER AND VALUES

 Of equal importance to the coaches at POE is the development of every player’s character and values.
 Pursuit players experience humility, gratitude, hard work and the importance of a team first attitude.
 During the course of the year, the team will spend time volunteering in different areas of the community as well as raising awareness for a variety of causes.

 A typical day at Pursuit can be seen in the schedule below: